joelouthan/theologic.us/content/posts/2-ordo-salutis/2018-06-21-ordo-salutis-x-our-new-inheritance-spirits-witness-in-our-adoption.md

 To make a long story, short, I contended that we must first have a new heart in order to choose God, have faith in Christ, and obey His commands by the power of the Holy Spirit.
 I argued, without God, we cannot choose God.
 I pointed to this verse (backed by John 1:12-13)

->1 John 5:1 Everyone who believes that Jesus is the Christ has been born of God, and everyone who loves the Father loves whoever has been born of him.
+>1 John 5:1 (CSB) Everyone who believes that Jesus is the Christ has been born of God, and everyone who loves the Father also loves the one born of him.

 In other words: